jehoons/sbie_aging/README.md

 # Aging research
 This project is to study aging process and how to overcome or reverse it.
-See also [Google Drive](https://drive.google.com/open?id=0B2Fh-6_aEya5MU9nTldLN2FIVW8).
+See also [Google Drive][Google Drive].

 ## Learning git
 To participate in this project, first of all, you need to learn about git.
-First, install [git-scm] (https://git-scm.com/download/win).
+First, install [git-scm][git-scm].
 After installation, you can right-click and select `git bash here`.
 If selected, `bash shell` will be executed at that location.
-For more information, see also [git-cheat-sheet](https://www.git-tower.com/blog/git-cheat-sheet/).
+For more information, see also [git-cheat-sheet][git-cheat-sheet].
 To make local clone (or repository) of project to your computer, run the following command:

 ```
 # in case that you are using Windows OS